pingcap/docs-cn/sql-prepared-plan-cache.md

 There are several points worth noting about execution plan caching and query performance:

-- The first `Execute` (no cache plan yet) is affected by existing SQL Bindings.
-Cached plans are not affected by new SQL Bindings.
-Similarly, cached plans are not affected by changes in statistics, optimization rules, and blacklist pushdown by expressions.
+- No matter an execution plan is cached or not, it is affected by SQL bindings.
+For execution plans that have not been cached (the first `Execute`), these plans are affected by existing SQL bindings.
+For execution plans that have been cached, if new SQL Bindings are created, these plans become invalid.
-- When restarting a TiDB instance (for example, online rolling upgrade of a TiDB cluster), the `Prepare` statement gets lost. `Prepared Statement not found` is returned if executing `execute stmt...`.
-To address the error, execute `prepare stmt ...` again.
+- Cached plans are not affected by changes in statistics, optimization rules, and blocklist pushdown by expressions.
 - Considering that the parameters of `Execute` are different, the execution plan cache prohibits some aggressive query optimization methods that are closely related to specific parameter values to ensure adaptability.
 This causes that the query plan may not be optimal for certain parameter values.
 For example, the filter condition of the query is `where a > ?
 And a < ?`, the parameters of the first `Execute` statement are `2` and `1` respectively.
 Considering that these two parameters maybe be `1` and `2` in the next execution time, the optimizer does not generate the optimal `TableDual` execution plan that is specific to current parameter values;
 - If cache invalidation and elimination are not considered, an execution plan cache is applied to various parameter values, which in theory also results in non-optimal execution plans for certain values.
 For example, if the filter condition is `where a < ?` and the parameter value used for the first execution is `1`, then the optimizer generates the optimal `IndexScan` execution plan and puts it into the cache.
 In the subsequent executions, if the value becomes `10000`, the `TableScan` plan might be the better one.
 But due to the execution plan cache, the previously generated `IndexScan` is used for execution.
 Therefore, the execution plan cache is more suitable for application scenarios where the query is simple (the ratio of compilation is high) and the execution plan is relatively fixed.